 As you navigate your way through the admission process, we invite you to meet with or contact your admission counselor if you have any questions or concerns.

-Based on our approach to a student-centered education, Saint Mary's decided to adopt a test-optional alternative with the first year class who applied for Fall 2019.
+Based on our approach to a student-centered education, Saint Mary's offers a test-optional alternative for students applying to Saint Mary's.
 Students who apply for admission will have the ability on the Common Application to indicate whether or not they desire to have their test scores considered in the admission and scholarship decision process.
 Learn more here.